Obi-Dan66/markdown-cv/index.md

 Presenting in English

 > ## Projects
-Currently working on REST API JSON Python microservice in Django framework (coming soon)
+Currently working on REST API JSON Python microservice in Django framework

+<a href="https://github.com/Obi-Dan66">Small WebScraper</a>

 > ## Education